Westinghouse Nuclear Privacy Statement

 We will contact you if we need additional information from you to honor your requests.

-Should you have any queries or intention of requesting additional information on how to exercise your rights or to effectively submit such a request, please reach out to via one of the following channels:
+If you have questions or would like additional information about how to exercise your rights or submit a request, please reach out through one of the following channels:

 If you are under the age of 18 years, please do not use or access our websites.
 It is not our intention to collect or use Personal Data from anyone under the age of 18 years, and we will not knowingly do so.
 If we are made aware that we have collected any Personal Data from minors and are asked to delete such information from our databases, we will promptly do so.
 In such event, please make a verifiable request if you are under 18 years of age.
 If you are less than 13 years of age, such verifiable request must be made by your parent or guardian.

-Whenever you leave the Westinghouse Websites and access a third-party site, we strongly encourage you to review the privacy policy and terms of use of that site before providing any Personal Data or engaging with its content.
+When you leave the Westinghouse Websites, we encourage you to review the privacy policy and terms of use of any third‑party site before providing Personal Data or engaging with its content.
+Questions regarding data practices on external websites should be directed to the respective site owner or administrator.

 Notice to California Residents